by kobo project

 • Groovyserver now emit informative messages about GroovyServ’s installed directory and which groovy command are used.
 This is useful for trouble shooting.

 • [Only Linux/Mac OS X]Now GROOVY_HOME environment variable become optional.
 Supported some ways to find a groovy command in the following order: (1)from PATH environment variable.
 (2)as GROOVY_HOME/bin/groovy.
-If not exists, a intent revealing message is emitted to the console.
+If not exists, an intent revealing message is emitted to the console.

-Bug fixes:
+Bug fixes

 • Groovyclient can’t invoke groovyserver when GroovyServ is installed on a directory which name includes white spaces(e.g. ‘C:/Program Files/...).